Accepting New Patients. Call us for a consultation for Home, Birth Center or Hospital Birth.

 Should I choose an OB/GYN or a midwife?

 The women’s healthcare professional you should choose depends entirely on your needs and preferences.
-If you desire a holistic birth at your home or a birthing center, a midwife can help you achieve your birthing plan expectations.
-But they may also care for you in a clinic or hospital.
+If you desire a holistic birth at your home or a birthing center, as midwives can help you achieve your birthing plan expectations.
+But we may also care for you in a hospital setting according to your preference.

-However, if you have a medical concern that places you in a high-risk pregnancy category or you’re planning to have a C-section, an OB/GYN is your best bet.
+However, if you have a medical concern that places you in a high-risk pregnancy category or you’re planning to have a C-section, an OB/GYN will collaborate with your care.

 Our compassionate Holistic OB/GYN & Midwifery team comprises various women’s health professionals, including certified nurse midwives, obstetricians, and licensed nurse practitioners, to meet your personalized goals and comfort level.